Toby Stephens: Personal life

 Stephens and New Zealand-born actress Anna-Louise Plowman were married in 2001.
 Their first child, a son, was born in 2007.
-The British playwright Simon Gray (who wrote Japes, a stage play, and Missing Dates, a radio drama, both of which starred Stephens) was reported to be Eli's godfather.
 Their daughters were born in 2009 and 2010, respectively.

 Plowman and Stephens performed together as Sibyl and Elyot in Jonathan Kent's revival of Private Lives – the Noël Coward play in which his mother starred in 1975 on Broadway – for the 2012 Chichester Festival, reprised at the Gielgud Theatre in 2013.